 Financial advisers are there to help: And, above all, if in doubt ask a financial adviser.

-QuotedData can’t advise you: Remember here at QuotedData we are not allowed to give you investment advice and nothing we say on this site should be taken as a recommendation to buy or sell any investment.
+QuotedData can’t advise you: Remember here at QuotedData we are not allowed to give investment advice to individual investors who are Retail Clients as defined by the Financial Conduct Authority and nothing we say on this site should be taken as a recommendation to buy or sell any investment.

 You can access a pdf version of this page Helpful Stuff from QUOTEDDATA – A few tips before you get started